What is Barium Sulfate (BaSO4)?

 Barium Sulfate is composed of a barium cation and the sulfate anion.
-The sulfur is attached to four oxygen atoms.
+The sulphur is attached to four oxygen atoms.
 BaSO4 is a sulfate salt of barium and is found as mineral barite.
-It is a crystalline solid white in color which is insoluble in water and alcohol but soluble in concentrated acids.
-It is odorless.
+It is a crystalline solid white which is insoluble in water and alcohol but soluble in concentrated acids.
+It is odourless.

 Barium Sulfate is an alkaline, divalent metal.
 It is non-toxic and is safe for medical use.
 It is widely used in the production of oil and natural gas to get high-density drilling fluids by keeping the boreholes free of rock.